 Find a specific article without a citation

-It is useful to have as much information as possible:
+It is helpful to have as much information as possible:

 For eligible borrowers, you can Ask a Law Librarian to request documents and for a fee, we will provide you with a copy of the document you are looking for, if possible.